k-yoshi-tosti/ArduinoTAS/README.md

 ## ArduinoTAS
-This project should emulate a controller with the Arduino and play TAS on the Nintendo Switch.
+This project should emulate a controller with an Arduino board and play TAS on the Nintendo Switch.

 Uses the LUFA library and reverse-engineering of the HORIPAD for Nintendo Switch for accurate controller emulation.